KLOO (AM): History

-Haley died in 1954.
-That prompted changes and caused a trio of men involved with KJR in Seattle to take an option on the Corvalis station.
-No transaction panned out with that group, but Pacific States Radio was sold in 1956 to Portland appliance dealer John G. Severtson.
+Haley's 1954 death prompted changes and caused a trio of Seattle men involved with KJR in that city to take an option on the station, No transaction panned out with that group, but Pacific States Radio was sold in 1956 to Portland appliance dealer John G. Severtson.

-KLOO

 A year later, Severtson sold KRUL to Benton Broadcasters, Inc., a group of three men involved with other Oregon radio stations.
-After taking control, Benton Broadcasters changed KRUL's call sign to its present KLOO, for "locally owned and operated".
-The new owners filed for and received federal approval to increase power to 1,000 watts on 1350 kHz.
-The change never came to pass, and instead Benton sold KLOO to the Paul H. Raymer Company of Chicago in 1960.
+After taking control, Benton Broadcasters changed KRUL's call sign to its present KLOO, for "locally owned and operated", on May 16.
+The new owners filed for and received federal approval to increase power to 1,000 watts on 1350 kHz; the change never came to pass, and instead Benton sold KLOO to the Paul H. Raymer Company of Chicago in 1960.

-KLOO would get another new owner when KLOO, Inc., run by the Houglum family of Eugene, completed its purchase of the station in 1964.
+KLOO would get another new owner when KLOO, Inc., owned by the Houglum family of Eugene, completed its purchase of the station in 1964.
 It was the second attempt by Raymer to sell: a previous deal with the Mur-Rand-A Broadcasting Corporation had fallen apart.
 The new owners were able to increase the station's power to 1,000 watts after the FCC approved a two-year-old application in 1964.
-Houglum established himself as an on-air presence as well with his daily "Toast and Coffee" show.
-He also made an offer of $10,000 to anyone who could bring an extraterrestrial lifeform to the station, as he wanted "to bring all the UFO talk down to earth".
-In January 1973, an FM station was added, KLOO-FM at 106.1 MHz.
-KLOO-FM initially simulcast the AM programming.
-(Today, KLOO-FM broadcasts at 106.3 MHz and carries a classic rock format.)
+Houglum established himself as an on-air presence as well with his daily "Toast and Coffee" show; he also made an offer of $10,000 to anyone who could bring an extraterrestrial lifeform to the station, as he wanted "to bring all the UFO talk down to earth".
+January 1973 brought a simulcasting FM station, KLOO-FM at 106.1 MHz.

-In late 1977, Houglum concluded arrangements to sell KLOO-AM-FM to Medford–based California–Oregon Broadcasting Inc., remaining on air to host his "Toast and Coffee" program.
-The show continued until he retired in 1987.
+In late 1977, Houglum concluded arrangements to sell KLOO-AM-FM to Medford–based California–Oregon Broadcasting Inc., remaining on air to host his "Toast and Coffee" program, which did not end until he retired in 1987.
 During its ownership, California–Oregon pursued a new tower site and power increase for the FM station to maximize its facility.
 However, a split within the controlling Smullin family led to Donald E. Smullin becoming owner of the KLOO stations plus KPRB near Bend and KOTI television in Klamath Falls in 1981.
-By that time, KLOO AM was airing a full service format, featuring middle of the road music with news, sports and talk.
-KLOO-FM changed its call letters to KFAT and began separate programming.
+By that time, KLOO AM was airing middle of the road music.